-Throughout his campaign, Donald Trump had promised the American people that he would do whatever he could to repeal the Johnson Amendment, should he be elected president.
-This unprecedented move by a presidential candidate prompted a new discussion among Catholic leaders about the implications of such an effort.
-To my surprise, however, the discussion did not seem to unfold in the way I was expecting, as the general response by our Catholic leaders has been more or less neutral and unconcerned, if not a little weary.
+Throughout his campaign, Donald Trump had promised the American people that he would work to repeal the Johnson Amendment.
+This unprecedented statement by a presidential candidate prompted a new discussion among Catholic leaders about the implications of such an effort.
+To my surprise, however, the discussion did not seem to unfold in the way I was expecting, as the general response by our Catholic leaders has been largely neutral and unconcerned, if not weary.

 In 2007 for example, Catholic Answers (a radio show on the Catholic channel EWTN) was fined by the IRS because it allegedly “interfered” in the 2004 presidential election by saying that John Kerry should be denied Communion.
 Whether you agree or not with the counsel, the point is that a Catholic organization was fined because it was responding to a question from a caller about the teachings of the Church and its practical implications.

 This is just one example that shows how the Johnson Amendment appears to have a stranglehold on our non-profit Catholic organizations such as EWTN.
 They must walk on eggshells as a result, for fear of being censured with fines and the dissolution of their tax exempt status.

 It bewilders me that that a law that restricts free speech of Churches would not have greater opposition among our Catholic leaders.
 Granted, one needs prudence and pastoral charity when dealing with such delicate matters.
 But at the same time, one also needs to do the right thing.
 Granted, pastors ought not to engage in partisan politics.
 Granted, the pulpit is not a place for priests to promote one candidate over another.
 But what about Catholic news?
 What about other Catholic non-profit organizations?
 Do they not have a right to freely talk Catholic teaching as it relates to the political arena?